CrystalMBrown/Data-Analytics-Portfolio/README.md

 With additional data, I would:

-- Compare feature usage between churned and retained customers
+- Compare feature usage between churned and retained customers.
-- Analyze behavior differences between short-term and long-term users
+- Analyze behavior differences between short-term and long-term users.
-- Investigate whether there’s a gap between what customers expected and what they experienced
+- Investigate whether there’s a gap between what customers expected and what they experienced.

 ---